hopez13/aosp_kernel_build/kleaf/docs/kernel_config.md

 The menu command (`menuconfig`, `xconfig`, etc.) must be provided to the underlying executable, so they need to be provided after `--`.
 See [Running executables](https://bazel.build/docs/user-manual#running-executables).
-If nothing is provided, the default is `menuconfig`.
+If nothing is provided, the default is `savedefconfig`.

 Example: